Most Overrated Footballers of All Time

 Get ready to see some of your favorite names in our list of the most overrated footballers of all time!

-The formidable Englishman is a powerful, solid forward who has the potential to be an effective striker.
+The formidable Englishman was a powerful, solid forward who had the potential to be an effective striker.
 Heskey never gained real stability in his career, however, and during 2000/2001 he struggled to repeat his 22 goals forLiverpool

 , with his best ever since he collected to be 14.